Are hand dryers really hygienic? How do they compare to paper towels?

 So how can electric hand dryers be a hygienic hand drying solution?
 The most important step is to pick a hands-under style dryer like the XLERATOR Hand Dryer, XLERATOReco Hand Dryer, or ThinAir Hand Dryer.
 These dryers eliminate pooling water often associated with trough-style dryers and reduce the risk of hand dryer bacteria uncovered by the Loyola Medical Center’s Microbiology Lab team.

 Further, even though hand dryers require much less maintenance than other hand drying solutions, such as paper towels, they do still require a bit of attention.
 An easy and quick way we found to provide this maintenance “schedule” to our customers is with one of our new features, an externally visible service LED, found on all of our high efficiency models: XLERATOR®, XLERATOReco® and ThinAir®.
 This solution gives our customers a quick and simple way to troubleshoot their electric hand dryer or check to see if the prefilter needs to be replaced.
 And keep in mind, since our machines are not the trough style, you won’t have to worry about sticking your hands in potentially harmful air.
-So don’t be afraid of every electric hand dryer out there; hygienic hand drying solutions that are environmentally friendly and energy efficient do exist!
+So when asked ‘are hand dryers hygienic?’ we simply say not all but hygienic hand drying solutions that are environmentally friendly and energy efficient options like the Xlerator do exist!
 Remember, go under, not in and get your Excel Dryer electric hand dryer today!

-For more information about the independent studies or for other hygiene resources, visit Excel Dryer’s hand hygiene landing page at exceldryer.com/hygiene.
+For more information about the independent studies or for other hygiene resources, visit Excel Dryer’s hand hygiene landing page at excel-hand-dryers.co.uk/hygiene/.